Robert A. G. Monks

-Monks co-founded of Institutional Shareholder Services, Lens Investment Management, Lens Governance Advisors and The Corporate Library (now part of GMI Ratings).
+Monks co-founded Institutional Shareholder Services, Lens Investment Management, Lens Governance Advisors and The Corporate Library (now part of GMI Ratings).
 He authored The Emperor’s Nightmare, Corpocracy, Citizens DisUnited, Reel and Rout: A Novel, The New Global Investors and, with Nell Minow, Watching the Watchers, Corporate Governance and Power & Accountability.

 He was the Republican nominee for the U.S. Senate from Maine in 1976, losing in a landslide to Democratic Senator Edmund Muskie.
 He again ran for Senate in 1996, but lost that Republican primary to Susan Collins.
 He also unsuccessfully challenged longtime Republican Senator Margaret Chase Smith in the 1972 Republican primary.

-Background
+In 1977, Monks was named Chair of the Maine Republican Party.
+He resigned as party chair in 1978.

+Early life and education

-Monks was born on December 4, 1933.
+Monks was born in Boston on December 4, 1933.
 He was the son of Rev. G. Gardner Monks and Katharine Knowles.
 Rev. Monks was the founding headmaster of Lenox School for Boys and Canon of the Washington Cathedral.

-A cousin of Monks' grandmother- from whom came his second name- was the politician Augustus Peabody Gardner.
+A cousin of Monks' grandmother- from whom came his second name- was the politician Augustus Gardner.
 Monks was educated at St. Paul's School, Harvard College, Cambridge University and Harvard Law School.
 At Cambridge, he was a member of the winning Cambridge University Boat Club boat in the 1955 edition of The Boat Race, a traditional competition between Cambridge and Oxford Universities.
-Monks married Millicent Carnegie Sprague in July 1954.

-Monks' lives on an island in Maine with his wife, née Millicent Carnegie Sprague, great-granddaughter of Thomas Carnegie, the younger brother of Andrew Carnegie.

 Career

-After graduating from law school, Monks became a partner in a law firm in Boston.
-He was vice president of Gardner Associates and then was president and CEO of C.H.
-Sprague & Son, a coal and oil Company.
-Then he was a board member and later chairman of the Board of The Boston Safe Deposit & Trust Company and the Boston Company.
+After graduating from law school, Monks became a partner in a law firm in Boston from 1958 to 1965.
+He was vice president of his family's Gardner Associates and then was president and CEO of C.H.
+Sprague & Son, a coal and oil company.
+In 1976, he was made a board member Board of The Boston Safe Deposit & Trust Company and the Boston Company.
+He was chairman from 1979 to 1981.
 Ronald Reagan appointed him as director of the United States Synthetic Fuels Corporation and as one of the founding Trustees of the Federal Employees' Retirement System.

-He worked for the US Department of Labor as Administrator of the Office of Pension and Welfare Benefit Programs which gave him jurisdiction over the whole U.S. pension system.
+Appointed as the Administrator of the Office of Pension and Welfare Benefit Programs at the US Department of Labor in December 1983, Monks propounded the view that pension fund managers had an obligation to exercise their voting rights in ways that further the interests of their beneficiaries.
+It was adopted as Labor Department guidance eventually.
+Monks continued his advocacy of activist shareholding by founding Institutional Shareholding Services on leaving the department in 1985.